opensvc/docs.opensvc.com/source/howto.getting.started.rst

 As we are in a lab, we do not need to specify the host mode because "TST" is the default.

-For other purposes than testing, we should have specify on both nodes the accurate mode with the method described `here <agent.install.html#set-host-mode>`_.
+For other purposes than testing, we would have defined on both nodes the relevant mode with the method described `here <agent.install.html#set-host-mode>`_.

 Service Creation
 ================